Monty Python's Life of Brian: Political satire

 The film pokes fun at revolutionary groups and 1970s British left-wing politics.
 According to Roger Wilmut, "What the film does do is place modern stereotypes in a historical setting, which enables it to indulge in a number of sharp digs, particularly at trade unionists and guerilla organisations".
 There are several groups in the film which oppose the Roman occupation of Judea, but fall into the familiar pattern of intense competition among factions that appears, to an outsider, to be over ideological distinctions so small as to be invisible, thus portraying the phenomenon of the narcissism of small differences.
-The comical naming similarities of the groups were also a satire of fractious divisions between contemporary Palestinian liberation groups, all containing the words "front" and "liberation" along with "Palestine": Palestinian Popular Struggle Front (PPSF) (formed 1967) had broken off from the Popular Front for the Liberation of Palestine (PFLP), which had further divisions which led to the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) (1968), the Democratic Front for the Liberation of Palestine (DFLP) (1969), and the Popular Revolutionary Front for the Liberation of Palestine (PFRLP) (1972).
+The comical naming similarities of the groups were also a satire of fractious divisions between contemporary Palestinian liberation groups, all containing the words "front" and "liberation" along with "Palestine": the Palestinian Popular Struggle Front (PPSF) (formed 1967) had broken off from the Popular Front for the Liberation of Palestine (PFLP), which had further divisions which led to the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) (1968), the Democratic Front for the Liberation of Palestine (DFLP) (1969), and the Popular Revolutionary Front for the Liberation of Palestine (PFRLP) (1972).

 Such disunity indeed fatally hampered real-life Judean resistance against Roman rule.
 Michael Palin says that the various separatist movements were modelled on "modern resistance groups, all with obscure acronyms which they can never remember and their conflicting agendas".